vg615/IndivPhaseWork/README.md

 The Map of memory location to data is chosen to be currently of type ``` Map<WAddr,uint32> ``` and not ``` Map<WAddr,MemLoc<'INS>> ``` to simplify testing, and because it is easy to modify in the group phase.

-##### The ```execution``` function returns:

-- The final address at which we stopped in memory.
-- The map between registers and their stored values updated.
-- The map between memory address and memory values updated.

 ### Tests: